reinhole/reinhole/README.md

 # 💫 About Me:
+Welcome to my GitHub page!
+#### 🎓 Artificial Intelligence and Data Science B.Sc.
+Student
+#### 📌 Baden-Württemberg, Germany

-I'm a data science student at the university of stuttgart, currently studying for my bachelors degree.<br><br>I love to code and work on different projects in my free time.<br>I'm currently working on different web scraping applications, and would love to connect with other enthusiasts in that space.
+<br>I love to code and work on different projects in my free time.
+<br>I'm currently working on different web scraping applications, and would love to connect with other enthusiasts in that space.

 ## 🌐 Socials: